MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/first-page.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-A page in Power Pages is a webpage, a document<!--note from editor: Not sure this is the right word here.
-A document has a different meaning.
-Can it say something like "a container for content"?--> that's identified by a unique URL in a website.
-A page is one of the core objects of the website; the parent and child relationships among pages build the hierarchy of a website.<!--note from editor: Suggested.-->
+A page in Power Pages is a webpage, a container for content that's identified by a unique URL in a website.
+A page is one of the core objects of the website; the parent and child relationships among pages build the hierarchy of a website.

 ## Create a page